 The AI keyboard landscape is evolving crazy fast.
 Based on my insider conversations with developers and the current trajectory of the technology, here's what we can expect to see in the next few years.

 AI keyboards are moving beyond just text.
-The next generation will seamlessly integrate:
+The next generation arriving in late 2026 and 2027 will seamlessly integrate:

-Imagine taking a photo of a restaurant and your keyboard immediately suggesting text like "Let's meet at [restaurant name] at 7pm tomorrow?"
-This kind of contextual awareness is already in development.
+Imagine taking a photo of a restaurant and your keyboard immediately suggesting text like "Let's meet at [restaurant name] at 7pm tomorrow?" with the restaurant's exact location and menu link.
+This kind of contextual awareness is already being tested in beta programs throughout 2026.

-"We're working on keyboards that can detect if you're tired and simplify suggestions, or recognize when you're in a creative flow and offer more nuanced vocabulary," shares Dr. Lin, an AI researcher I spoke with at a recent tech conference.
+"We're working on keyboards that can detect if you're tired and simplify suggestions, or recognize when you're in a creative flow and offer more nuanced vocabulary," shares Dr. Lin, an AI researcher I spoke with at a tech conference in early 2026.
+"The future is keyboards that understand not just what you're typing, but who you are in that moment."

 The keyboards of tomorrow will be more deeply integrated with the apps you use: